jcbolo72012/CS411-SWE-Project/Assignments Blanks/User_Stories_Ideation.md

 User is given the option to remove any of the ingredients from their cart Search bar for instacart exists to manually add ingredients to their cart if desired Checking out occurs through a payment method linked to instacart.

 Exceptions:
 If the user presses the option to discard their cart and return to the recipe phase, they will be returned to the search page to find a new recipe.

-#Review page for corresponding recipe.
+#User Story 5: Review page for corresponding recipe.

 Summary: From the home page(see user story 2,3), the user will be able to view and write reviews after cooking.
 Happy Path :
 The user wants to see other people’s reviews and ratings of the selected recipe.
 The review page should display ratings of the recipe and other people’s reviews of the following recipe.